-I can feel you, because I (still today) know that feeling of being uncomfortable with selling too.
+I can feel you because I (still today) know what it’s like being uncomfortable with sales.

-Feeling very nervous, I forced myself to just have a conversation but most of the time I’d tell myself stories:
+Feeling very nervous, I forced myself to have a conversation, but most of the time, I’d tell myself stories:

 “Maybe I might bother them if I tell about working together…”

-I just felt so ashamed, and found myself sharing about my work weighting on me.
+I felt so ashamed and found myself sharing my work weighing on me.

-Selling is not about tactics, is about giving people the opportunity to be supported by you
+Selling is not about tactics; it is about giving people the opportunity to be supported by you.

-The more you focus on this, the more you will not feel as a sales person.
+The more you focus on this, the less you will feel like a salesperson.

-It all starts from your mind, and the way you see the moment you share about your great work.
+It all starts from your mind and how you see the moment you share about your great work.

 Now, If you are uncomfortable having sales conversations and you don’t know how to approach your potential clients, I’ve got something for you.

-Here are 5 powerful mindset shifts to get comfortable with sales in your business:
+Here are five powerful mindset shifts to get comfortable with sales in your business:

 1. Selling is an invitation